• Revenue Memo

 Peer-to-peer payments between individuals are free, preserving accessibility for everyday users.
 However, WhatsApp charges merchants a transaction fee, such as a 3.99% fee in Brazil, when they accept payments through the app.

-Payments hold high strategic value despite currently contribute minimally to overall revenue.
-By embedding financial transactions into its messaging ecosystem, WhatsApp deepens user engagement and lays the foundation for broader commerce initiatives in the future.
+Payments hold high strategic value despite currently contributing minimally to overall revenue.
+By embedding financial transactions into its messaging ecosystem, WhatsApp is widening user engagement and laying the foundation for broader commerce initiatives in the future.

-Running a platform that serves nearly three billion users comes with significant operating costs.
-WhatsApp’s major cost drivers include investments in infrastructure, a growing workforce, ongoing research and development, and targeted marketing initiatives.
+Running a platform that serves three billion users comes with significant operating costs.
+WhatsApp’s major cost drivers include investments in infrastructure, a growing workforce, ongoing research and development (R&D), and targeted marketing initiatives.

 Infrastructure

-WhatsApp relies heavily on Meta’s extensive global data center network to operate at a massive scale.
+WhatsApp relies on Meta’s extensive global data center network to operate on a massive scale.
 The platform handles over 100 billion daily messages and 2 billion daily calls, requiring a robust and resilient backend infrastructure.

-Meta’s capital expenditures are projected to reach between $60 billion and $65 billion in 2025.
-This is driven largely by investments in AI, custom silicon chips, and data center expansions, all of which directly benefit WhatsApp.
+Meta’s capital expenditures are projected to reach between $64-72 billion in 2025.
+This is driven largely by investments in AI, custom silicon chips, and over 30 data center expansions, all of which directly benefit WhatsApp.

-Meta runs nearly 30 data centers in North America alone
+Meta operates nearly 30 data centers in North America alone

 While WhatsApp maintains relatively lean application-side engineering, the fixed costs of server maintenance, data storage, and network delivery form a significant part of its operational backbone.